Solar power in the United Kingdom

 Top-left: solar panels on the BedZED development in the London Borough of Sutton.
 Bottom: residential rooftop solar PV in Wetherby, Leeds.
 Top-right: the CIS Tower was clad in building-integrated PV and connected to the grid in 2005.

-Solar power has a growing role in electricity production in the United Kingdom, contributing around 5% of the UK's annual power generation in 2024.
+Solar power has a growing role in electricity production in the United Kingdom, contributing around 6.4% of the UK's annual power generation in 2025.
 As of 2025, on sunny days, it provides over 30% of the UK's power consumption at times.
+Solar generation reached an all-time high of 15,420 MW at 13:00 on 23 April 2026.

 There were few installations until 2010, when the UK government mandated subsidies in the form of a feed-in tariff (FIT), paid for by all electricity consumers.
 In the following years the cost of photovoltaic (PV) panels fell, and the FIT rates for new installations were reduced in stages until the scheme closed to new applications in 2019.

-As of 2023, over 14.4 gigawatts (GW) had been installed, a third of which was rooftop solar.
-Annual generation was 14.8 TWh in 2024 (4.6% of UK electricity consumption) and peak generation in July 2025 reached 14.0 GW.
+The total installed capacity at the end of November 2025 was 21.5 GW, an increase of over 13% on the previous year.

 PV panels have a capacity factor of around 10% in the UK climate.
 Home rooftop solar panels installed in 2022 were estimated to pay back their cost in ten to twenty years.

-As of May 2025, UK solar installations had risen to a total of 18.9 GW peak capacity, mostly ground-mounted.